-2.2.
-Configure infrastructure such as Firewalls, Routers, personal computers, and similar components to industry best security practices, including disabling unnecessary services or features, removing or changing default passwords, IDs and sample files/programs, and enabling the most secure configuration features to avoid unnecessary risks.
+2.2 Configure infrastructure such as firewalls, routers, personal computers, and similar components to industry best security practices, including disabling unnecessary services or features, removing or changing default passwords, IDs and sample files/programs, and enabling the most secure configuration features to avoid unnecessary risks.

 3. Protect Data

 transformation, use, storage and secure destruction) regardless of the media used to store the data (i.e., tape, disk, paper, etc.)

-3.3.
-Procedures for transmission, disclosure, storage, destruction and any other information modalities or media should address all
+3.3 Procedures for transmission, disclosure, storage, destruction and any other information modalities or media should address all

-3.4.
-Encrypt all credit reporting data and information when stored on any laptop computer and in the database using AES or
+3.4 Encrypt all credit reporting agency data and information when stored on any laptop computer and in the database using AES or

-3.5.
-Only open email attachments and links from trusted sources and after verifying legitimacy.
+3.5 Only open email attachments and links from trusted sources and after verifying legitimacy.

 4. Maintain an Information Security Policy

-4.1.
-Develop and follow a security plan to protect the Confidentiality and integrity of personal consumer information as required under the GLB Safeguard Rule.
+4.1 Develop and follow a security plan to protect the Confidentiality and integrity of personal consumer information as required under the GLB Safeguard Rule.

-4.3.
-The FACTA Disposal Rules requires that you implement appropriate measures to dispose of any sensitive information related to
+4.3 The FACTA Disposal Rules requires that you implement appropriate measures to dispose of any sensitive information related to

 5. Build and Maintain a Secure Network